 Initial feedback

-This project started in 1980 with the foundation of the International Society for Traditional Arts Research (ISTAR) in New Delhi (India).
-We had shared articles and proposals which allowed us (Arnold and Bel) to be recipients of a grant from the International Fund for the Promotion of Culture (UNESCO).
-A brochure of ISTAR projects was then printed in Delhi, owing to which a larger team received support from the Sangeet Research Academy (SRA, Calcutta), the Ford Foundation (USA) and the National Centre for the Performing Arts (NCPA, Bombay).
+This project began in 1980 with the founding of the International Society for Traditional Arts Research (ISTAR) in New Delhi, India.
+We had produced joint articles and proposals which enabled us (Arnold and Bel) to receive a grant from the International Fund for the Promotion of Culture (UNESCO).
+A booklet of ISTAR projects was then printed in Delhi, and a larger team received support from the Sangeet Research Academy (SRA, Calcutta/Kolkata), the Ford Foundation (USA) and later the National Centre for the Performing Arts (NCPA, Bombay/Mumbai).

-The following are excerpts of letters of support received during this initial period — after the construction of the Shruti Harmonium and during the design of the Melodic Movement Analyzer.
-(ISTAR brochure, 1981 pages 20-22)
+The following are extracts from letters of support received during this initial period — after the construction of the Shruti Harmonium and during the design of the Melodic Movement Analyser.
+(ISTAR booklet, 1981 pages 20-22)

-Indeed, the full potential of this approach may only be achieved now, taking advantage of (virtually unlimited) digital devices replacing the hardware we had created 40 years ago to this effect!
+In fact, the full potential of this approach can only be realised now, taking advantage of the (virtually unlimited) digital devices that are replacing the hardware we created for this purpose 40 years ago!

 The work of Mr. Arnold and Mr. Bel, as much from the theoretical point of view as from the point of view of the practical realization, appears to be one of the best of these last years, as concerns the musical analysis of the classical music of India…